ddarko91/storyteller/README.md

 # Storyteller
-Storyteller - Laravel project with Many to Many relationship.
+Storyteller - Laravel CRUD project with Many to Many relationship.